MouinAlmasoodi/3D_Fractures/README.md

 # Rectangular Hydraulic Fractures
-The objective of this code is to creates features that mimic hydraulic fractures
+The objective of this code is to create features that mimic hydraulic fractures

 Tools needed for the analysis
 ```python